William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 What advantage does the railway hold out?
 Only one, - celerity of motion; and, after all, the ten miles an hour is absolutely slower than the coaches, some of which go as fast as eleven or twelve miles an hour; and, with the length of time that the engine and its cumbrous train requires ere it can stop, and the other contingencies, there would be little difference in the time of a twelve miles an hour coach and a fifteen miles an hour engine, supposing twenty or thirty stoppages, to pick up little parcels, between London and Birmingham.
 The conveyance is not so safe as by coach.

-Text and image from Samuel Sidney 1851 Rides on Railways, a work now in the public domain.
+Text and image from Samuel Sidney 1851 Rides on Railways

 The railway crossed the Lichfield Road at Holborn Hill over a series of arches.
 The bridge over the road was replaced by iron girder bridge in 1906 to allow for double-deck trams and was again replaced when the Lichfield Road was widened as a dual carriageway in 1998.
 Some of the arches of the stone-faced viaduct still survive where the line crosses Thimble Mill Lane and the Birmingham-Fazeley Canal and are Grade II Listed.